bbjoverbeek/intresmeth/README.md

 And ofcourse adjust the file paths and the student number to your needs.

-You can then log into karora, run the program, and wait!
+You can then log into karora, run the program, and wait (a long time).

+If you want to download the output files from karora, use the scp command the other way around:

+(do not forget to use escape characters for the ':' in the time!)

+scp s1234567@karora.let.rug.nl:~/path_to_output/output.txt /home/user/Documents/informatiekunde/intresmeth/final_project/program/

+You can then use the jupyter notebook to see the basics of your output.
+(don't forget to change te filepath to your file!)